 Lack of quality teaching staff and training facilities

 The biggest challenge faced by preschools in the unorganized sector is the lack of quality teaching staff.
-Training is another big challenge as there is lack of good trainers and training material in India that can help teachers understand how to work effectively with tools that have been developed especially for development of young minds.
+Training is another big challenge as there is a lack of good trainers and training material in India that can help teachers understand how to work effectively with tools that have been developed especially for the development of young minds.

-Most preschools maintain a teacher student ratio of 1:10, which means that you need a higher number of teachers as compared to regular schools.
+Most preschools maintain a teacher-student ratio of 1:10, which means that you need a higher number of teachers as compared to regular schools.
 Since the pay scales are not very high it is very difficult to attract quality teachers.

 Teacher training is an expensive proposition and since attrition rates are high it is difficult to ensure ongoing training for further development